unologin/express-react-example/README.md

 # unolog·in example project

-This is repository contains the accompanying code to our [getting started guide](https://dashboard.unolog.in/docs/getting-started).
+This repository contains the accompanying code to our [getting started guide](https://dashboard.unolog.in/docs/getting-started).

 ## Running the example